wickwirew/Shift/README.md

 ![Match](https://github.com/wickwirew/Shift/blob/master/Resources/NoFade.gif)

 ### Content Sizing
 Matched views may change size during the transition.
-Since snapshots of the views are used, when they are resized the content may warp and stretch.
+Since snapshots of the views are used when they are resized, the content may warp and stretch.
 You can customize the behavior of how the content is sized.
 There are two different sizing options, `stretch` and `final`.

 With **stretch**, the content's size will directly match the view as it is changed to its new final frame.